Darjow/Rust_ChatApplication/README.md

 - Cargo package manager (included with Rust)

 ## TODO List
-- Disconnect clients and test the broadcast.
+- ~Disconnect clients and test the broadcast.~
-- Clients communicating with each other.
+- ~Clients communicating with each other.~
 - Server pinging the clients every minute to see if connection is still there, if not remove from chat.
-- Connect a database to store usernames with send messages.
+- Connect a database to store usernames with sent messages.
-- GUI?
+- GUI? | Browser?
+- Authentication?
 - ...

 ## How to Run
 To run the chat application, follow these steps: